Perrigo (NYSE:PRGO) Releases FY 2022 Earnings Guidance

-Perrigo (NYSE:PRGO – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $2.100-$2.300 for the period, compared to the Thomson Reuters consensus estimate of $2.670.
+Perrigo (NYSE:PRGO – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $2.100-$2.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.670.
 The company issued revenue guidance of $4.28 billion-$4.33 billion, compared to the consensus revenue estimate of $4.49 billion.

-Perrigo (NYSE:PRGO – Get Rating) last posted its quarterly earnings data on Tuesday, March 1st.
-The company reported $0.60 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.56 by $0.04.
-The company had revenue of $1.10 billion during the quarter, compared to the consensus estimate of $1.10 billion.
-Perrigo had a negative net margin of 1.12% and a positive return on equity of 5.19%.
-The firm’s revenue was up 4.9% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $0.93 EPS.
-Equities analysts anticipate that Perrigo will post 2.48 EPS for the current year.
+Perrigo (NYSE:PRGO – Get Rating) last announced its quarterly earnings data on Tuesday, March 1st.
+The company reported $0.60 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.56 by $0.04.
+Perrigo had a positive return on equity of 5.19% and a negative net margin of 1.12%.
+The firm had revenue of $1.10 billion for the quarter, compared to analyst estimates of $1.10 billion.
+During the same quarter in the prior year, the company posted $0.93 earnings per share.
+Perrigo’s quarterly revenue was up 4.9% on a year-over-year basis.
+On average, equities research analysts anticipate that Perrigo will post 2.48 EPS for the current year.

-In other Perrigo news, EVP Thomas Farrington sold 24,485 shares of the business’s stock in a transaction on Monday, March 14th.
-The shares were sold at an average price of $37.13, for a total value of $909,128.05.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, EVP Ronald Craig Janish sold 3,954 shares of the business’s stock in a transaction dated Monday, March 7th.
-The shares were sold at an average price of $36.73, for a total transaction of $145,230.42.
+In related news, EVP Thomas Farrington sold 24,485 shares of the firm’s stock in a transaction dated Monday, March 14th.
+The stock was sold at an average price of $37.13, for a total transaction of $909,128.05.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, EVP Ronald Craig Janish sold 3,954 shares of the firm’s stock in a transaction dated Monday, March 7th.
+The shares were sold at an average price of $36.73, for a total value of $145,230.42.
 The disclosure for this sale can be found here.
-Insiders own 0.70% of the company’s stock.
+Corporate insiders own 0.70% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the business.
-BlackRock Inc. increased its position in shares of Perrigo by 4.0% in the fourth quarter.
-BlackRock Inc. now owns 11,557,239 shares of the company’s stock valued at $449,576,000 after acquiring an additional 446,391 shares during the period.
-Morgan Stanley increased its position in shares of Perrigo by 68.1% in the second quarter.
-Morgan Stanley now owns 759,459 shares of the company’s stock valued at $34,822,000 after acquiring an additional 307,689 shares during the period.
-Legal & General Group Plc increased its position in shares of Perrigo by 4.3% during the fourth quarter.
-Legal & General Group Plc now owns 366,100 shares of the company’s stock valued at $14,242,000 after buying an additional 15,027 shares during the period.
-State of Tennessee Treasury Department increased its position in shares of Perrigo by 166.7% during the fourth quarter.
-State of Tennessee Treasury Department now owns 80,000 shares of the company’s stock valued at $3,112,000 after buying an additional 50,000 shares during the period.
-Finally, Comerica Bank increased its position in shares of Perrigo by 1.4% during the fourth quarter.
-Comerica Bank now owns 61,833 shares of the company’s stock valued at $2,387,000 after buying an additional 830 shares during the period.
-Hedge funds and other institutional investors own 88.99% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+BlackRock Inc. raised its stake in Perrigo by 4.0% during the 4th quarter.
+BlackRock Inc. now owns 11,557,239 shares of the company’s stock valued at $449,576,000 after acquiring an additional 446,391 shares in the last quarter.
+Morgan Stanley grew its holdings in shares of Perrigo by 68.1% in the 2nd quarter.
+Morgan Stanley now owns 759,459 shares of the company’s stock worth $34,822,000 after acquiring an additional 307,689 shares during the last quarter.
+Legal & General Group Plc grew its holdings in shares of Perrigo by 4.3% in the 4th quarter.
+Legal & General Group Plc now owns 366,100 shares of the company’s stock worth $14,242,000 after acquiring an additional 15,027 shares during the last quarter.
+State of Tennessee Treasury Department grew its holdings in shares of Perrigo by 166.7% during the fourth quarter.
+State of Tennessee Treasury Department now owns 80,000 shares of the company’s stock valued at $3,112,000 after buying an additional 50,000 shares in the last quarter.
+Finally, Comerica Bank grew its holdings in shares of Perrigo by 1.4% during the fourth quarter.
+Comerica Bank now owns 61,833 shares of the company’s stock valued at $2,387,000 after buying an additional 830 shares in the last quarter.
+Institutional investors own 88.99% of the company’s stock.

 Perrigo Co Plc provides self-care products and over-the-counter (OTC) health and wellness solutions.
 It enhances individual well-being by empowering consumers to proactively prevent or treat conditions that can be self-managed.
 The company was founded by Luther Perrigo in 1887 and is headquartered in Dublin, Ireland.